 As the preschool years came to an end, our son experienced several drastic behavioral changes -- he was "in trouble" a lot.
 He lashed out aggressively toward other kids, he would get a vacant look in his eyes during times his behavior was most out of control, and at times, he would become so enraged with something "gone wrong" that I would literally have to sit on the floor with him, my arms and legs "wrapped" tightly around him to get him to calm down.
 Kindergarten loomed ahead, and we prayed that the newness of learning would grab our son's mind and reduce the frequency of the preschool behaviors that were possibly caused by mental boredom.

 We were blessed with a wonderful teacher that first year who had a gift for loving difficult children -- children like our son!
-She willingly answered his questions, she willingly met with us as we faced his challenging behavior in class, and she patiently and prayerfully worked with him as he went through the ADHD diagnosis process.
+Lauri willingly answered his questions, she willingly met with us as we faced his challenging behavior in class, and she patiently and prayerfully worked with him as he went through the ADHD diagnosis process.
 ADHD diagnosis entailed several visits to a specialist recommended by our school's high school guidance counselor.
 We and our son's teacher completed evaluation forms about what we had observed, and the doctor prescribed Zoloft to raise the seratonin levels and Adderall to establish a balanced adrenalin level.
 This was not a quick and easy process.
 We all experienced "the weeks from hell" when the dosage wasn't quite right.
 Eventually, however, by the end of the kindergarten year, our son's diagnosis and prescriptions were established.
 During that time, we also learned that any foods or drinks with red dye increase his out-of-control behaviors, while a bit of coffee helps calm our son.
-We have had to research and reassess many environmental factors related to ADHD.
-In addition, as our son has grown, the medications have had to be adjusted -- there is no "one-time" "this-is-all-you-need" fix for ADHD.
+We had to research and reassess many environmental factors related to ADHD.
+In addition, as our son grew, the medications had to be adjusted -- there is no "one-time" "this-is-all-you-need" fix for ADHD.

-Jonathan's school years, since kindergarten, have been traumatic due to his own behaviors and the misunderstandings that come when a teacher or administrator does not understand ADHD beyond the "attention problems."
+Jonathan's school years were traumatic due to his own behaviors and the misunderstandings that arose when a teacher or administrator did not understand ADHD beyond the "attention problems."
 His first grade teacher never even tried to understand -- for you who are parents, do not give up advocating for your child even if a teacher is "older and supposedly, wiser" -- for you who are teachers, do not ignore any information offered to you to help you understand your students (and their parents) better.
 By the spring of his second grade year, we knew we had to find a different school for Jonathan.
 The principal of his school did not have the background knowledge or concern to deal with Jonathan -- in fact, one evening he called my husband and me at home to ask that we keep Jonathan home the next day because Jonathan's teacher (the principal's wife) had requested it.
 I asked if Jonathan was being suspended for some behavior problem, and the principal responded that no, it wasn't that -- it was just that his wife felt she and the class needed a break from Jonathan.

-I've come to realize that the learning is not over for me as a parent or as a teacher.
-My husband and I know now that a blissful home-life each day after school is probably an illusion.
-We accept this, and understanding why our son behaves as he does, we try to help him develop the strengths he does have.
-And perhaps, just as important, I have an understanding of why some of my students behave as they do.
+Every new school year brought anxiety and fear of what the year ahead would hold for Jonathan and us.
+Each year was a year of learning, also, for me as a parent and as a teacher.
+My husband and I realized that a blissful home-life each day after school was probably an illusion.
+We accepted this, and understanding why our son behaved as he did, we tried to help him develop his strengths.
+And perhaps, just as important, I developed an understanding of why some of my students behave as they do.
 Since my son started school, I've had to step back and look at some of my classroom practices and realize that I've hurt kids in the past because I did expect the impossible of them.
 I decided that I wanted to share my experiences with other teachers -- teachers who, like me, may be skeptical of the various disorders and the requests of parents -- so I created this site in 1998 and will faithfully maintain it so that fewer kids are misunderstood.

 You see, in 1991, I didn't believe in ADHD.
 I thought it was an excuse parents used when they weren't willing to hold their child accountable.
 I assumed the student was lazy.
 I responded to the student's behaviors accordingly, with harsh judgment and actions.
 Oh, I look back now and ache for those kids -- kids whom I didn't understand.
 Was I unfair?
 Possibly.
 Was I willfully unfair?
 No. Was I ignorant?
 Yes.

-All of the above written by Laurie Hagberg, 1998/updated 2008
+All of the above written by Laurie Hagberg, 1998/updated 2014

-| is hearing a student say, "Thank you for understanding me." |
+is hearing a student say, "Thank you for understanding me." |

 *

-Home - http://adhd.kids.tripod.com/*
+Home - Outside the Box!*

 *For Teachers*